 When transforming a typing-keyboard to a music keyboard, one of the KeyMusician Keyboard performance panes must have focus (be highlighted on the screen) in order for your key-strokes to become musical notes.
 Otherwise, your key-strokes are being sent to some other program or application.

 The integrated MIDI-player helps with this by automatically transferring focus to the main KeyMusician Keyboard dialog when you click the “Play” or “Resume” buttons.
 Likewise, the numeric-keypad / chords dialog (though you can play chords using the mouse), immediately returns focus to the performance pane of the main dialog, so no keystrokes are lost.
+When you change something on the learning-metrics window, it also returns focus to the main window's performance pane.

 Latency Using Software Synthesizers